OpenVoiceOS/community-docs/docs/buildroot.md

 #### Auto detection and configuration of HAT's

+TODO - write docs

 #### KDE Connect

 KDE Connect is a multi-platform application developed by KDE, which facilitates wireless communications and data transfer between devices over local networks and is installed and configured by default on the Buildroot based image.

-A couple of features of KDE Connect are;
+A couple of features of KDE Connect are:

 - Shared clipboard: copy and paste between your phone, computer and/or OpenVoiceOS device.
 - Share files and URLs instantly from one device to another including your OpenVoiceOS device.
 - Multimedia remote control: Use your phone, tablet or computer as a remote for what is playing on your OpenVoiceOS device.